Starting a Café Business Could Be One Way You Can Enjoy Living in Thailand…

 I Do Not Recommend Buying Thai Coffee Franchises

 That’s just me.
 The reason why I would not buy a Thai coffee franchise is because I will not have control over my business.
 When I mean no control I mean I won’t have the freedom, nor the option, to make the style of espresso based drinks that I like.
+Or serve the desserts I like and so on.

 But I believe, as an entrepreneurial business man, that it’s best to go out on my own.
 Because I can say for certain that in the café business you have the same chance of success and failure between opening up a café business on your own or buying a Thai coffee franchise.